Athrya-pg/CMT_project_Sea_ice_extent/README.md

   - Plots the different regressions for each hemisphere and puts them in "*outputs/*".
 - "*Predictions.py*":
   - Plots 3 different prediction scenarios; SSP1, SSP3 and SSP5.
 They are also stored in outputs.
+    - SSP1: represents a sustainable trajectory with fast CO2 reductions and global cooperation.
+    - SSP3: A fragmented world with high challenges to both mitigation and adaptation.
+    - SSP5: A future world with high emissions, minimal cooperation, and significant warming.

 ## Instructions

 To reproduce results in the report, these steps should be followed:

-1. In the GitHub repository, click on the green box calles "*<> Code*"
+1. In the GitHub repository, click, on the right hand side, the green box calles "*<> Code*", and "*Download .zip*" and save in your local file manager.
+2. Unzip the folder.

-1. Go to the makefile to ensure the Python interpreter selected is yours
+3. Edit the makefile at line 20 to change the Python interpreter to be your own.
+   For example:
    ```
-    PYTHON = your_python_interpreter_path
+    PYTHON = User/home/bin/python3
    ```
-2. Open the terminal from the project root directory (location of this README.md file).
+4. Open the terminal from the project root directory (location of this README.md file).
 You can check this is the case by typing:
     ```
     ls
     ```